 RELATED: 15 Easy Single Serving Dessert Recipes

-If you’ve tried this dutch baby/puffed pancake for one or any recipe on One Dish Kitchen please let me know how you liked it by rating the recipe and telling me about it in the comment section below.
+If you’ve tried this single serve Dutch Baby or any recipe on One Dish Kitchen please let me know how you liked it by rating the recipe and telling me about it in the comment section below.

 Equipment